prashant1177/prashant1177/README.md

 ### 🚧 What I'm Working On

-🔧 I'm Currently working on an online LaTeX compiler, that allow user to write, edit, and compile Latex to pdf.
-The goal is to make it one of the best LaTeX editor out there in market and make LaTeX accesible for everyone with installing anything on the computer.
+🔧 I'm Currently working on a LaTeX compiler, that allow user to write, edit, and compile Latex to pdf.
+The goal is to make it one of the best LaTeX editor out there in market and make LaTeX accesible for everyone.

 ---